aramirez5/playwright-test/README.md

 # Run the a single test...
 npx playwright test register.spec.ts

-# ...or run all the a tests (android test will fail if your mobile is not connected)
+# ...or run all the tests (android test will fail if your mobile is not connected)
 npx playwright test

 #Once was finished you can see the report